-This Official Statement has been authorized by the Authority for use in connection with the sale of the 2011 Bonds.
-Its purpose is to supply information to prospective buyers of the 2011 Bonds.
-Financial and other information contained in this Official Statement has been prepared by the Authority and the Department of the Treasury of the Commonwealth from their records, except where other sources are noted.
-The information is not intended to indicate future or continuing trends in the financial or economic position of the Authority or the Commonwealth.
+This Official Statement has been authorized by the Treasury Board for use in connection with the sale of the Bonds.
+Its purpose is to supply information to prospective buyers of the Bonds.
+Financial and other information contained in this Official Statement has been prepared by the Treasury Board from their records, except where other sources are noted.
+The information is not intended to indicate future or continuing trends in the financial or economic position of the Commonwealth.

-The information contained in this Official Statement has been compiled from official and other sources deemed to be reliable, and while not guaranteed as to completeness or accuracy, is believed by the Authority to be correct as of this date.
+The information contained in this Official Statement has been compiled from official and other sources deemed to be reliable, and while not guaranteed as to completeness or accuracy, is believed by the Treasury Board to be correct as of this date.

 Any statements made in this Official Statement involving matters of opinion or of estimates, whether or not so expressly stated, are set forth as such and not as representations of fact, and no representation is made that any of the estimates will be realized.
+The State Treasurer has deemed this Preliminary Official Statement to be "final" as of this date within the meaning of Rule 15c2-12, except for the omission of certain pricing and other information allowed to be omitted pursuant to such Rule.